31 Mar 2020

-Chief Scientific Officers play a crucial role in the development of some of the most significant medical and pharmaceutical breakthroughs.
-But what exactly is their job, how is it evolving and what skills do you need for success?
+Chief Scientific Officers play a crucial role in the development of some of the most significant medical and pharmaceutical breakthroughs, sometimes in response to real-time emerging problems.
+What does it take to do the job well?

 n a world faced with increasingly complex environmental, health, societal and economic challenges, the need to fully exploit scientific breakthroughs for the benefit of all is crucial.

 The Chief Scientific Officer (CSO) plays a large part in harnessing and developing that potential within a range of organizations, from life sciences and pharmaceutical firms to research groups and, importantly in times of crises, governments too.

 Dr. Marie Dziadek, CSO at the Sydney-based Garvan Institute of Medical Research, which undertakes breakthrough medical research, says her role is multi-faceted.

 “It includes operationalizing our executive director’s vision for the Institute.
 I work loosely with him to develop strategies and policies to ensure that we meet and maintain excellence in our research performance.
 I support scientists to perform at their absolute best, including skills and leadership training programs for our younger researchers.

 “We want our scientists maintaining a high level of integrity to produce research outcomes to the highest possible standard.
 An important part of that is adhering to a strict code of conduct and ethics in all areas of research activity.”

 Another focus is on facilitating and managing the Institute’s strategic initiatives and collaborations with various community, academic, and CSO/CSA industry organizations and groups.

 “I’m charged with ensuring that all parties are benefiting from these partnerships.
 We need to effectively translate our research findings into clinical practice.”